robertorcosta/azure-docs.pt-br/articles/connectors/connectors-create-api-sqlazure.md

 ## <a name="troubleshoot-problems"></a>Solução de problemas

-É muito comum encontrar problemas de conectividade.
-Este é um exemplo de uma mensagem de erro:
+Problemas de conexão podem acontecer normalmente, para solucionar problemas e resolver esses tipos de problemas, consulte [Resolvendo erros de conectividade para SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server).
+Estes são alguns exemplos:

-> `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
+* `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections.`

->
-> `(provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server) (Microsoft SQL Server, Error: 53)`
+* `(provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server) (Microsoft SQL Server, Error: 53)`

->
-> `(provider: TCP Provider, error: 0 - No such host is known.)
+* `(provider: TCP Provider, error: 0 - No such host is known.)
 (Microsoft SQL Server, Error: 11001)`

-Siga a [solução de erros de conectividade para SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server) para solucionar o problema.

 ## <a name="connector-specific-details"></a>Detalhes específicos do conector